The following operating systems are supported by Enswitch:

 - Hostnames must be lower-case only, match the machines' DNS entries, and be unique within the Enswitch cluster.

-- Please do not create an "enswitch" user; the Enswitch installer expects to create this user for daemons to run as.
+- Do not create an "enswitch" user; the Enswitch installer expects to create this user for daemons to run as.

 - Do not install Asterisk, Kamailio, OpenSIPS, OpenSER, MySQL, or Apache.
 The Enswitch installation process will install fresh versions.
 If these are already installed, we will ask you to wipe the machine and re-install Linux.

-- Please disable ACPI in the BIOS settings or grub menu.
+- Disable ACPI in the BIOS settings or grub menu.

-- Please put the machines directly on the internet, not behind a firewall, even if the firewall claims to support VoIP.
-Please have the public IP addresses configured on the servers themselves rather than on a machine in front of them.
+- Put the machines directly on the internet, not behind a firewall, even if the firewall claims to support VoIP.
+Have the public IP addresses configured on the servers themselves rather than on a machine in front of them.
 We configure iptables based firewalling on each machine as a standard part of the installation.